Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

         $cargo test -- --test-threads=1

-.. dropdown:: How do I embed a schema into a smart contract?
-Why do I need a schema?
-How can I provide the input parameters as a JSON object and get the output parameters in a human-readable format when using the `concordium-client`?
+.. dropdown:: How can I provide the input parameters as a JSON object and get the output parameters in a human-readable format when using the `concordium-client`?
+What is a smart contract schema?

     A :ref:`smart contract schema<contract-schema>` is a description of how to represent bytes in a more structured representation.
 It is used by